Taylor Hansen

-Taylor Kay Hansen (born April 4, 1999) is an American professional soccer player who last played as a defender for San Diego Wave FC of the National Women’s Soccer League (NWSL).
-She played college soccer for the Montana Grizzlies and became the first Grizzlies women's soccer player to sign in the NWSL.
+Taylor Kay Hansen (born April 4, 1999) is an American former professional soccer player who played as a defender.
+She played college soccer for the Montana Grizzlies and became the first Grizzlies women's soccer player to sign in the NWSL after spending one season with the San Diego Wave.

 Early life

 Hansen was born in Florida to Dan and Diane Hansen.
 The family moved to California and Indiana before settling in Cardiff-by-the-Sea, California, when Hansen was in 8th grade.
 Although Hansen started playing soccer at age 4, she also participated in various other sports, including tap, ballet, ice skating, and basketball.
 She eventually settled on soccer after outgrowing the other sports.
 Hansen played youth club soccer with San Diego Surf SC, winning the ECNL U-15 Championship in 2014 and a Division 1 title in 2016.
 She attended Del Norte High School in San Diego, where she also played soccer.